 BK&S always have a lot of fun with all their musical adventures.
-Those who have had the opportunity to travel with them in their tour bus, knows what is mend.
+Those who have had the opportunity to have met them back stage, knows what is mend here.

-Broekhuis and Keller do both have a technical background and developing new, changing or repairing their instruments and all other things that comes with it and soldering, building and programming most things for this trio.
+Broekhuis and Keller do both have a technical background and developing new, changing or repairing their instruments and all other things that involves soldering.

 Schönwälder is the organizational mind and is taking care of CD releases, concert planning and the so beloved bookkeeping.